Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Summary and Conclusions

-With the addition of multi-channel AGN feedback to the FIRE-3 model, we are able to produce realistic massive quenched galaxies.
 There are several interesting directions for future work.
-First, the sample size of the set of simulations studied in this work is relatively small.
-A future analysis involving a larger sample would allow for more statistically rigorous comparisons to observations.
-Secondly, the BH accretion and feedback models used in this work are mass-invariant, and our results suggest that these models do not accurately capture the differential quenching rates for galaxies at different mass scales, even with a highly-resolved ISM and self-consistently resolved hot halo formation and star formation burstiness.
+First, it will be necessary to continue improving our AGN feedback model in order to create a model which can produce realistic galaxies across all galaxy masses, which neither of our models currently achieve.
+The BH accretion and feedback models used in this work are mass-invariant and our results suggest that these models do not accurately capture the differential quenching rates for galaxies at different mass scales, even with a highly-resolved ISM and self-consistently resolved hot halo formation and star formation burstiness.
 In future work, we plan to explore additional physics that could potentially introduce a mass dependence on the global effect of AGN feedback.
 For example, the Eddington ratio, BH spin, or magnetic flux could affect the accretion disk properties and therefore the intrinsic AGN feedback efficiencies, and we plan to investigate these effects.
+Additionally, we do not yet fully understand how each separate AGN feedback channel (radiation, winds, or CRs) acts upon the galaxies and their environments, so further analysis of the effects of these individual channels will be critical.
+As the sample size of simulations studied in this work is relatively small, a future analysis involving a larger sample and more parameter variations would help both in disentangling the effects of different feedback mechanisms and allow for a more statistically rigorous comparisons to observations.